cordialgerm/stellaris_focused_planets/README.md

 1. **Xenophobes** get the **Indoctrination World** that provides **Culture Worker** jobs, increases **Unity** production, and **Governing Ethics Attraction**
 1. **Xenophiles** get the **Embassy World** that provides **Clerk Jobs**, **Xenophile Ethics**, **Planet Habitability**, and **Immigration Pull**

+## Compatibility

+This mod adds decisions, events, and static modifiers.
+It should be compatible with almost all other mods that are not complete resource and/or ethics reworks.

+## Screenshots

 ![Decision](/img/decision.jpg)

 ![Embassy World](/img/embassy_world.jpg)